 Home ➨ Ripples From Walden Pond: Read an Excerpt

 Henry David Thoreau stands at the rear of the theatre, silent and still, gradually appearing in spotlight.
 He is clean-shaven.
 His dark hair meets the top of his ears and is parted from the left, haphazardly combed over as if wet down with water and left to dry.
-He is a vigorous thirty years old, thin, and just below average height.
-He is wearing black corduroy pants, sensible, sturdy black leather shoes suitable for long walks, a light-weight jacket and a long-sleeve white cotton shirt open at the collar.
+He is a vigorous thirty-to-forty years old, thin, and just below average height.
+He is wearing dark pants with braces, sensible, sturdy leather shoes suitable for long walks, a vest, unbuttoned, with his reading glasses in the vest pocket, and a pale long-sleeve cotton shirt open at the collar.
 He has dressed carelessly, a man indifferent to his appearance.
 His clothing is worn.
 There is dust on his boots and around the cuffs of his pants from a long walk in the woods, but he is otherwise clean.
 He walks with assurance.
 His posture is erect.